ddollar/balancer/README.md

 Copy these files into your app.
 Make sure your have an `OPENREDIS_URL`.

+Change the `web` entry in your Procfile and add an `app` entry:

+    web: vendor/balancer/bin/web
+    app: vendor/balancer/bin/app

 ## How it Works

 `balancer` adds a proxy that will listen as your new `web` process.
 Your app will be started as multiple `app` processes.